Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Security/Identity and Access Management (IAM)/Assets.md

 Absolutely ✅ — here’s a polished **professional summary** you can drop straight into your GitHub README as a conclusion to your IAM lab:

 ---

-## 📘 Conclusion: AWS Identity and Access Management (IAM) Lab

-In this lab, I practiced the fundamentals of **AWS IAM** and learned how identity and access controls protect cloud resources.

 ### Key Takeaways
 - **Password Security**: Implemented a stronger account password policy with length, complexity, expiration, and reuse rules.